Photon radiation induced by rescattering in strong-interacting medium with a magnetic field: The calculations about and

 where we have ignored the higher order term about $(qB)^4$ again.
 The two propagators have two poles in the lower $q_{1z}$ plane, which are approximately located at $-q_{2z} -\omega_0 -i\epsilon$ and $-q_{2z} - i\epsilon$.
 We integrated over $q_{1z}$ by closing the contour in lower half plane and neglected the pole at $-i\mu_1$ again and set $x_1=x_2=x_j$ here for the contact limit.
 After applying the residue theorem and some simplifications, the integration result is

 Unlike single rescattering, we still have to integrate $q_{2z}$, that is

 Close the contour in lower half plane and integrate over $q_{2z}$.
-It is noted that, besides the pole at $-i\epsilon$ comes from the propagator, the poles at $-i\mu_1$ and $-i\mu_2$ also contribute to the integral as there is no exponentially suppressed factor.
+Note that besides the pole at $-i\epsilon$ comes from the propagator, the poles at $-i\mu_1$ and $-i\mu_2$ also contribute to the integral as there is no exponentially suppressed factor.
 The integration result is